 You may participate in either or both accounts.
 However, you cannot use money from one account to receive reimbursement for the other account.
-Remember: the maximum allowable contribution for Health Care Reimbursement Account this year is $2,500 due to National Health Reform.
+The annual limit for the Health Care Reimbursement Account is $2,550 for plan years starting on or after January 1, 2015.

 By setting aside pre-tax money from your pay into the Health Care and/or the Dependent Care Reimbursement Account, you may later file for reimbursement of eligible expenses incurred in the plan year (Jan.
 1 - Dec.
 31) that are not covered by insurance.
 Because your contributions are deducted from your pay before federal income, state income, and Social Security taxes have been withheld, you save on taxes.

 If your salary is above $120,000, federal law may require your dependent care election to be readjusted.
 If you are affected, you will be notified during the plan year of any necessary adjustment to your contribution amount.

-For more information, please see the Reimbursement Account Plan Description (PDF).
+For more information, please see the Summary Plan Description.

 You can join if you are a regular employee scheduled to work at least 20 hours per week and are in the payroll/benefit classification eligible to participate.